Whether you’re a business owner looking to hire or a worker hunting for a job, one word is at the top of your mind: salary.

 Ask yourself: What is the minimum amount that a candidate is likely to accept?
 What is the maximum amount that I can afford to pay comfortably?
 There’s your pay range.

 Usually, the base salary will be the most significant component of your compensation package.
 But you may have other perks that could sweeten the deal for a potential hire.
 Think beyond the common benefits like health insurance and retirement accounts.
 Can you offer tuition reimbursement?
-An employee discount?
+An employee discount, stock options, paid time off, wellness programs, and weekly catered lunches are other ideas.
 Many employers offer attractive benefits and perks that make their workplace attractive to employees.

 Depending on your personality type, you may love or hate haggling.
 But regardless of your feelings on the subject, you should expect new hires and even existing employees to try to negotiate their salaries.
 This is actually a positive characteristic.
 When employees know their worth and confidently negotiate on their own behalf, that means they are capable of doing the same for your company.